NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

 \subsection{Improvements in the Quality of Synthesized Views and Learned Geometry}

-Image quality assessment is a crucial metric for NeRF view synthesis, and as such, many subsequent models have focused on improving view synthesis quality.
-In this section, we highlight some important models that have aimed to enhance the photometric and geometric aspects of NeRF view synthesis and 3D scene representation, resulting in improved image quality in synthesized views.
+Image quality is the predominant benchmark for view synthesis, and many subsequent pure NeRF research models have focused on improving view synthesis quality.
+In this section, we highlight important models that aim to enhance the photometric and geometric aspects of NeRF view synthesis and 3D scene representation.